 You can build your own pension portfolio using any number and combination of sustainable funds, trusts and shares through a SIPP (self-invested personal pension) – see the latest Good Investment Review for more – or through a normal private pension.

-It comes with a slightly higher fee than the platform’s other plans at 0.95 per cent for the first £100,000 of savings, but this is still pretty low relative to the rest of the pensions world and falls to 0.47 per cent for savings over £100,000.
-Your money is invested globally in over 3,000 companies, that are screened against a set of environmental criteria.
+Like all PensionBee funds, it is free to transfer existing pensions in.
+It does come with a slightly higher fee than the platform’s other plans at 0.95 per cent for the first £100,000 of savings, but this is still pretty low relative to the rest of the pensions world and falls by increasing amounts for savings over £100,000.
+Your money is invested globally in over 3,000 companies, that are screened against a set of Environmental, Social and Governance (ESG) criteria.

 NEST, the National Employment Savings Trust was set up by the Government as part of its commitment towards auto-enrolment.
 Its 0.3 per cent annual management charge is one of the lowest on the market, though there is a 1.8 per cent charge for contributions.
 It is also free to transfer existing pots in.

 The ethical fund, which NEST says is slightly higher risk than its standard fund, invests in companies with positive records on human rights, fair labour practices and fair trade policies – especially with developing countries and the environment.